LateClubStudios/Terminus/README.md

-# NextGenSynopticProject-Outnumbered
+# NextGenSynopticProject-Terminus
-The Outnumbered game for the NextGen synoptic project.
+The Terminus game for the NextGen synoptic project.